Build Manager Instructions

 include:

-You see above, we have commented out both the URL path and the sha256 checksum line, and just put the local filename in its place.
-Now we can update version numbers, add or remove required variants, etc. to assist in getting the build we want, without a lot of git commit/push operations and sha256 hash updates.
+You see above, we have commented out the repository path and put the local filename in its place.
+Now we can update version numbers, add or remove required variants, etc., in the local file, to assist in getting the build we want, without a lot of git commit/push operations.

-Once we have a version of the hypot_packages.yaml file we like, we can commit it to our config repository, compute the new sha256 sum for it, commit the spack.yaml file to the repository, and tag it, and do a build which is getting the tagged config file from the repository.
+Once we have a version of the hypot-packages.yaml file we like, we can commit it to our config repository, commit the spack.yaml file to the repository, and tag it, and do a build which is getting the tagged config file from the repository.

-Once you have packages built, you can make signed buildcache images, and upload them to the appropriate buildcache mirror directory.
+Once you have packages built, you can make signed build cache tarballs, and upload them to the appropriate build cache mirror directory.
 First you will need a GnuPG signing key installed in your spack instance, if you don’t have one already.

 Installing a signing key